⇦ BACK to PUBLIC MEDIA CONTENT FUND

 WHY IS R&D NOT A PRIORITY?

 Due to the limited amount of funds, LPB is concentrating its resources on projects that will be completed in a shorter time frame, thus increasing the presence of Latino content on public broadcasting.
-Though we are not entirely eliminating funding of R&D, we are only funding an R&D project if it is highly competitive.
+Though we are not entirely eliminating funding of R&D, we are only funding an R&D project if it is highly compelling.

 ⇧ TOP